nugro/flip3rdpartytest/README.md

 # flip3rdpartytest

-This Project Is Only For Testing Purpose
-Build with PHP 5.6 and MySql/MariaDB database.
+This Project Is Only For Testing Purpose, Build with PHP 5.6 and MySql/MariaDB database.

 1. Please setup the connection,url and token on file config/Connection.php
 2. Create Database manually